 Programs and Services Available to Students with Disabilities

 The Disabled Student Program and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at the college.
-For more information about the facilities and services available to students with disabilities, visit the department's website at http://www.imperial.edu/students/dsps.
-We provide a variety of Accommodations and Services for our students.
+For more information about the facilities and services available to students with disabilities, visit the department's website at Disabled Student Program and Services and College Accessibility page.
+We provide a variety of Accommodations for our students.

 Student Body Diversity

-IVC regularly reports this information to the Integrated Postsecondary Education Data System (IPEDS).
-Follow these steps to access this information:
+IVC regularly reports this information to the Integrated Postsecondary Education Data System (IPEDS) which can be accessed on the College Navigator.

-Gender, demographic, and other data is also available in the Student Profile documents published regularly by the IVC department of Institutional Assessment, Research, and Planning can be found on our website at http://www.imperial.edu/about/institutional-research/.
+Gender, demographic, and other data is also available in the Student Profile documents published regularly by the IVC department of Institutional Assessment, Research, and Planning can be found on our website at Institutional Research.
+In addition, diversity information is available on the IVC Student Success Metrics monitored by the California Community Colleges Chancellor's Office.
+For information about Student Affairs, please visit the Student Affairs website.

-Student can access each semester's book list at http://www.efollett.com/.
-This URL can be found at http://www.imperial.edu/students/bookstore/.
-After reaching the efollett page, simply select "California" from the State dropdown and then select "Imperial Valley College" from the Institution dropdown and hit Submit.
-On the next page, click on the "Books" link in the top menu.
+Students can access each semester's book list at efollett.com.
+This URL can be found at IVC Bookstore.
+After reaching the efollett page, simply enter "Imperial Valley College" in the "Search For A School" box and then select "Imperial Valley College" from the dropdown menu click on the Search icon.
+On the next page, click on the "Books" link on the top menu.
 Every class in the schedule has a link to the booklist.
 Not all classes listed require texts.

 Each semester's booklist is posted at the same time the class schedule is made public.
 Book information is listed as it becomes known through the submission of book orders from faculty.
 The list is updated daily.

 The book list is subject to substantial change prior to, and through the course of a semester.
-A disclaimer listing various reasons for these changes can be found at http://www.bkstr.com/webapp/wcs/stores/servlet/HelpTermsOfUseView?langId=-1&;catalogId=10001&storeId=10101&demoKey=d.
-The Textbook Refund Policy is listed here: http://www.bkstr.com/webapp/wcs/stores/servlet/HelpPoliciesView?langId=-1&;catalogId=10001&storeId=10101&demoKey=d#returnpolicy.
+The Textbook Refund Policy is listed here: Return Policy

 Voter Registration Information

-Imperial Valley College encourages eligible students to register to vote.
-Students may access the California Voter Registration website by logging onto the Student Portal and selecting "Register to Vote" in the top menu.
+Students may visit: https://registertovote.ca.gov/ to register to vote.
 Students wishing to register via voter registration card may pick one up in Admissions & Records in Building 10 or in the Student Affairs Office in Building 1000.
-The Student Affaris Office also organizes voter registration events periodically.
-Additionally, voter registration cards are provided to all graduates at the time of diploma distribution.
+The Student Affairs Office also organizes voter registration events periodically.

 Transfer of Credit Policies and Articulation Agreements

-The refund policy for the college can be found online at http://www.imperial.edu/faculty-and-staff/business-services/fiscal-services/cashier-and-student-fees/.
+The refund policy for the college can be found online at Student Fees, Refunds, and Payment Plan

-The deatils for our Educational Programs can be found online within our College Catalog (Pages 59-300 or you may click on the individual Major and Certificate Sheets).
-You may also find additional information on our Programs of Study page which contains Gainful Employment Information for students.
+The details for our Educational Programs can be found online within our College Catalog.
+You may also find additional information on our Program Pathways page which contains more information for each individual program.

 Instructional Facilities and Labs

 The college provides instructional facilities and computer labs needed to support each of its academic programs.
-Contact the chairperson for the department for specific information about the facilities and resources available to support the academic program.
-Departments can be found online at http://www.imperial.edu/courses-and-programs/divisions/.
+Contact the chairperson of the department for specific information about the facilities and resources available to support the academic program.
+Departments can be found online at Divisions

-Information on the college's faculty and instructional personnel is available through Imperial Valley College's online catalog http://www.imperial.edu/courses-and-programs/catalogs-and-schedules/ (Pages 322-327) and through the Human Resources Office.
+Information on the college's faculty and instructional personnel is available through Imperial Valley College's online catalog and through the Human Resources Office.
 You may also find Contact Information for Faculty Members in our Faculty & Staff Directory.

-This information can be found on the website at http://accreditation.imperial.edu/.
+This information can be found on the website at Accreditation Website

 Constitution Day Information

-In order to comply with the new federal regulation requiring the development of educational programming to celebrate Constitution Day on September 17th of each year, Imperial Valley College's Student Affairs Office provides faculty, students and staff with access to U.S. Constitution Day educational resources, movies, toolkits and free pocket size U.S. Constitution books.
+In order to comply with the federal regulation requiring the development of educational programming to celebrate Constitution Day on September 17th of each year, Imperial Valley College's Student Affairs Office provides faculty, students, and staff with access to U.S. Constitution Day educational resources, movies, toolkits, and free pocket-size U.S. Constitution books.

 Overview of Financial Aid Program